SuperCozy/content-ops-starter/content/pages/blog/nulled-theme.md

 ---
 type: PostLayout
-title: Do WordPress Plugins Contain Viruses?
+title: What is Nulled WordPress Themes?
+Why You Should Avoid Them
 date: '2024-11-28'
 author: content/data/person1.json
 excerpt: >-